Switch (INXS album): Reception

-AllMusics Matt Collar rated Switch three stars out of five.
+AllMusic's Matt Collar rated Switch three stars out of five.
 He began the review negatively, with the claim "For all intents and purposes, the death of Australian rock band INXS' lead singer, Michael Hutchence, in 1997 ended the band's career."
 He argued that without Hutchence, there was little point in the band continuing, and criticised their use of Rockstar: INXS, arguing "all the band was looking for was a relatively good-looking, relatively tuneful young man who could evince some cocksure rock smarminess."
 Describing Hutchence as the best part of the old INXS, Collar argued that Switch could never equal its predecessors, but nonetheless noted some quality work—Fortune's lyrics on "Devil's Party" and "Afterglow" were approved of, though his vocals, Collar argued, could nowhere near match the original.
 Fortune's role as a "Sex God" was criticised, especially on "the icky and somewhat offensive 'Hot Girls.'"
 Collar concluded that the band had acknowledged they would never equal their success with Hutchence, and that "one's interest in Switch largely depends on the listener's ability to come to that same conclusion."

 BBC's Jez Burr also rated the album three out of five.
 Burr noted "Devil's Party", stating that the resemblance between Fortune's vocals and Hutchence was uncanny.
 It thus described INXS as a Hutchence tribute band, and the album as "caught in a timewarp that is 1989."

 The Boston Phoenix rated Switch one and a half stars.
 Reviewer Mikael Wood described the album as "contrived", much like the TV show it came as a result of.
 Wood attacked the album's lyrics and musical style, claiming it contained "clumsy pre-fab grooves about hot girls and perfect strangers and how it ain’t pretty when the pretty leaves you.
 No joke, guys."

 Entertainment Weekly gave the album a C−.
 Reviewer David Browne said that INXS occasionally resembled their old selves—"churning out riffy half-songs just as they always did."
 This, he said, was preferable to the "strip-joint sleaze" that composed the rest of the album, which he summarised as secondhand.